ErfanTaghinezhad/Traffic-Sign-Detection/README.md

 # Traffic Sign Detection and Recognition

-This project aims to detect and recognize traffic signs from images using MATLAB.
-The system utilizes image processing techniques, specifically color masking and feature extraction, to identify different types of traffic signs such as Stop, Roundabout, Danger, Wrong Way, and No Entry.
+This project demonstrates how to detect and recognize traffic signs from images using MATLAB.
+By leveraging image processing techniques, such as color masking, feature extraction, and SURF-based matching, the system identifies traffic signs like Stop, Roundabout, Danger, Wrong Way, and No Entry.
+The code includes functionality for detection, recognition, and visualization.

 ## Overview

-Traffic sign detection and recognition are critical tasks for autonomous driving and intelligent transportation systems.
-This project demonstrates how to use MATLAB for building an image-based traffic sign detection and recognition system.
-The system is capable of:
-- Detecting traffic signs based on their color.
-- Recognizing specific types of signs using feature matching algorithms.
-- Visualizing the detection results with bounding boxes and labels for each recognized traffic sign.

-## Key Features:
-- **Color Masking**: Traffic signs are detected using color masks for red and blue colors in the HSV color space.
-- **Sign Recognition**: Recognizes common traffic sign types (Stop, Roundabout, Danger, etc.) through SURF feature matching.
-- **Visualization**: Bounding boxes and labels are drawn around detected signs for easy understanding.
-- **MATLAB Implementation**: Entire project is developed in MATLAB, utilizing its Image Processing Toolbox.

-## Components:
-1. **createMask.m**: Generates binary masks to identify red and blue colors, helping in isolating traffic signs.
-2. **processTrafficSign.m**: Detects the traffic sign, processes the image to crop relevant regions, and labels the detected sign.
-3. **recognizeSign.m**: Recognizes the type of traffic sign by comparing the detected region with reference features stored in a `.mat` file.
-4. **featureMat.mat**: Contains pre-extracted features and reference images used for sign recognition.
-5. **Test Images**: A set of sample images (`Test1.jpg` to `Test5.jpg`) that demonstrate various types of traffic signs for testing the system.

-## Requirements:
-- **MATLAB** (R2018 or later)
-- **Image Processing Toolbox**

-## How to Run:
-1. Clone the repository to your local machine.
-2. Run the provided MATLAB scripts to detect and recognize traffic signs in test images.
-3. Use the `recognizeSign` function to identify specific traffic signs.

-## Future Improvements:
-- Extend the project by adding more traffic sign types to the recognition system.
-- Enhance the accuracy of detection and recognition, especially under challenging conditions like low light or occlusion.
-- Implement real-time traffic sign recognition using video frames.
+Traffic sign detection and recognition are crucial tasks in autonomous driving and intelligent transportation systems.
+This project uses MATLAB to build a robust system that:
+- Detects traffic signs using color-based masking techniques.
+- Recognizes sign types through feature-matching algorithms.
+- Highlights detected signs with bounding boxes and labels.

+## Key Features

+1. **Color Masking**:
+   - Traffic signs are detected using red and blue color masks in the HSV color space.
+   - Supports various lighting conditions by defining intensity and saturation thresholds.

+2. **Sign Recognition**:
+   - Recognizes common traffic signs (Stop, Roundabout, Danger, etc.) using SURF feature detection and matching against a database of reference images.

+3. **Visualization**:
+   - Displays original images, masks, edges, and detected signs with bounding boxes and labels for clarity.

+4. **MATLAB Implementation**:
+   - Developed entirely in MATLAB, utilizing its Image Processing Toolbox for efficient computation and visualization.

+## Components

+1. **`createMask.m`**:
+   - Generates binary masks to isolate red and blue colors in the HSV color space.
+   - Combines masks to detect traffic sign regions.
+   - Saves masks and displays them for verification.

+2. **`processTrafficSign.m`**:
+   - Handles the entire pipeline from detection to recognition.
+   - Applies color masks, detects edges, filters regions, and identifies the bounding box of the sign.
+   - Crops and passes the detected region to the recognition step.
+   - Displays results, including bounding boxes and labels, over the original image.

+3. **`recognizeSign.m`**:
+   - Matches detected signs with reference features stored in a `.mat` file (`featureMat.mat`).
+   - Extracts features using SURF and matches them with pre-extracted features of reference images.
+   - Outputs the recognized sign's label.

+4. **`featureMat.mat`**:
+   - Contains a database of pre-extracted features and labels for various traffic signs.
+   - Ensures efficient and accurate recognition by comparing with the input image.

+5. **Test Images**:
+   - A set of example images (`Test1.jpg` to `Test5.jpg`) is included to demonstrate the system's functionality with different traffic signs.

+## Usage Instructions

+1. **Setup**:
+   - Place all the `.m` files, the `featureMat.mat`, and test images in the same directory.

+2. **Run**:
+   - Use `processTrafficSign.m` as the entry point.
+   - Example:
+     ```matlab
+     processTrafficSign('Test1.jpg', 'featureMat.mat');
+     ```
+   - Replace `'Test1.jpg'` with any test image of your choice.

+3. **Output**:
+   - The system will display the following:
+     - Original image
+     - Generated color mask
+     - Detected edges
+     - Cropped traffic sign
+     - Recognized label displayed on the original image

+## Future Enhancements

+- Extend support for additional sign types and colors.
+- Incorporate machine learning techniques for improved accuracy.
+- Develop real-time video processing capability for live traffic scenarios.

+## File Structure
+- **`createMask.m`**: Color-based detection mask generator.
+- **`processTrafficSign.m`**: Main pipeline for traffic sign detection and recognition.
+- **`recognizeSign.m`**: Recognition engine using SURF feature matching.
+- **`featureMat.mat`**: Database of pre-extracted features and labels.
+- **Test Images**: Sample traffic sign images for demonstration purposes.

+Feel free to improve and adapt this project for your specific needs!